Addanki: Politics

 Addanki is an assembly constituency in Andhra Pradesh.
 Addanki, Ballikurava, Korisapadu, Panguluru, and Santamaguluru are the 5 mandals that come under Addanki Assembly Constituency.
 Addanki assembly comes under Bapatla parliament constituency.
-Present MLA Gottipati Ravi Kumar AND Present MP Nandigam Suresh (Bapatla).
+Present MLA Gottipati Ravi Kumar, He has been elected to the Andhra Pradesh Legislative Assembly five times, with four terms representing the Addanki Assembly constituency and one term for Martur Assembly constituency.
+AND Present MP KRISHNA PRASAD TENNETI (Bapatla).